AJFrio/Reciever-Control/README.md

 The system includes automatic motor shutdown for safety:
 - **Face or Hand Detection Loss**: If either the face or hand disappears from view, or if the hand doesn't meet the detection criteria (open hand at head height), the motor immediately stops
-- **PWM Speed Control**: Motor runs at reduced speed (20% by default) to prevent excessive current draw
+- **Speed Control**: Motor speed is controlled via step rate (default: 100 steps/second) to prevent excessive current draw
 - **GPIO Error Handling**: Graceful fallback to simulation mode if GPIO hardware is unavailable
+- **Coil De-energizing**: When stopped, all motor coils are de-energized to prevent overheating